mnasikin/btw-importer/readme.md

 ## ⚔️ Note
 Make sure to check your content after you import contents.
 Also, this plugin doesn't overwrite current post or pages, so if you've imported posts or pages and want to import again, kindly delete the previous imported posts, pages, and images.

+*For some reason, Nginx-based server are slower when importing compared to Apache or Litespeed.
+If you're using Nginx, it's recommended to install in local wordpress, then upload the wordpress to hosting.*

 ## ✨ Features